Toddler found dead on tidal flats at Little Waihi named as Nevaeh Jahkaya Whatukura Ager

 She was Nevaeh Jahkaya Whatukura Ager.

-The 2-year-old's body was found on tidal flats in the close-knit town of Little Waihi last Thursday after police were initially called to the area because of "reports of a public disorder".
+Nevaeh's body was found on tidal flats in the close-knit town of Little Waihi after police were initially called to the area because of "reports of a public disorder".

 Residents said a man had been running naked in the area.